EtienneHouze/EtienneHouze.github.io/_posts/2020-03-21-ant-paradox.markdown

     S = \frac{1}{100} + \frac{1}{200} + \frac{1}{300} + \frac{1}{400} + \ldots
 $$

-The sum will go on and on, without ever stopping, ever adding smaller and smaller quantities.
+The sum, that we name $S$, will go on and on, without ever stopping, ever adding smaller and smaller quantities.
 For the ant to complete its journey, we would have the total sum reaching 1.

 ## Of sums and infinity